Canada vs Australia: Best Country to Study Abroad in 2025?

 The admission requirements for Canada and Australia vary to a great extent.
 The following sections have been divided and detailed information for admission requirements for Canada and Australia have been outlined.

 The concept of cutoffs doesn’t apply to Canadian Universities.
 Colleges provide average scores accepted to different courses on their websites.
 That will give some idea about what’s considered a good score.
 You will also need to appear for language exams like TOEFL or IELTS, irrespective of the degree.
-There are some colleges that may not require language tests for Indian students, but it is advisable you still give either TOEFL or IELTS as they are important for the purpose of getting a visa.
+Some colleges may not require language tests for Indian students, but it is advisable you still take either TOEFL or IELTS as they are important for getting a visa.
 If the visa interviewer is not sure of your spoken skills, they may not grant you the visa.

-In order to pursue higher education in Australia as an Indian student, applicants will have to fulfil the admission criteria for the following level of courses they wish to opt for:
+To pursue higher education in Australia as an Indian student, applicants will have to fulfil the admission criteria.
+Below, we have mentioned UG and PG eligibility for study in Australia:

 You might not be required to have work experience in the case of management courses at some colleges.
 In the case of no work experience, you need to enrol in a graduate certificate or graduate diploma program.
-TOEFL or IELTS may be waivered by the university but are important for the purpose of admission.
-Read here for IELTS Dates.
+TOEFL or IELTS may be waived by the university but are important for admission.

-The overall cost to study in Canada and the cost of studying in Australia is dependent on many factors like university, course, and location plus the personal expenses as per one's requirements.
+The overall cost of studying in Canada and the cost of studying in Australia is dependent on many factors like university, course, and location plus the personal expenses as per one's requirements.
+Below, we have mentioned the course-wise cost of study in both countries

-Cost of UG Courses in Canada vs Australia
+Cost of UG Courses in Canada or Australia

 The following table draws a comparison between studying an undergraduate course in Canada and Australia for various types of courses: